-- Share ideas, aspirations, concerns, needs and experiences - Make connections and hear what others think - Provide input on priorities and resource allocation - Find out more information about projects or plans directly from the project team - ✓ Learn about the matters Council must consider before making the decision - Gain a better understanding of how the outcome of the desision will benefit the wider community
+- ✓ Be a leading voice for the community. - ✓ Share ideas, aspirations, concerns, needs and experiences - ✓ Make connections and hear what others think - ✓ Provide input on priorities and resource allocation - ✓ Find out more information about projects or plans directly from the project team - ✓ Learn about the matters Council must consider before making the decision - ✓ Gain a better understanding of how the outcome of the decision will benefit the wider community.